 We receive this question frequently.
 There are so many varieties of honey available these days.
 How do you know what type of honey is best?
 Well, the answer is not very simple.
 Choosing the best variety of honey is often a matter of personal preference.
-However, as a honey connoisseur myself I can give you some pointers and suggestions that will get you started in selecting the best honey.
+However, as a honey connoisseur myself, I can give you some pointers and suggestions that will get you started in selecting the best honey.

-First, choose a honey that fits your specific use.
-If you are using a honey for baking you will not need to be as particular as if you are using a honey to pair with your favorite cheese or tea.
+First, choose honey that fits your specific use.
+If you are using honey for baking you will not need to be as particular as if you are using honey to pair with your favorite cheese or tea.
 This is because honey used in cooking has less of an impact on the final product.
 So knowing how you will use the honey is your first key to selecting the best type of honey.

 Now that you have some background on the intended use of your honey, let’s talk about flavor profiles.
 Each variety of honey has a different flavor profile and this can change from year to year.
 However, the general characteristics of each variety will stay the same.
 For instance, Orange Blossom honey has a noticeable citrus taste to it.
-It is mild and sweeter than many honeys so it goes great with teas.
+It is mild and sweeter than many types of honey so it goes great with teas.
 On the other hand, Wildflower honey is stronger and can have varying overtones of herbal to floral flavor depending on where it was harvested and the plants that were in the area.
 One of the most interesting flavor profiles is Eucalyptus honey.
 This honey has a noticeable hint of menthol flavor.

 Tupelo has a mild flavor and a low natural sugar content.
 This makes it safer for diabetics and less likely to crystalize.
 Production of Tupelo honey takes place in North Florida and South Georgia along the Apalachicola and Ochlockonee rivers.
 Tupelo has a pear-like and hoppy aroma.
 Fans describe the flavor as delicate, buttery, floral, like cotton candy and rosewater.